ASIM-SAMI/Project1-The-Imposter/README.md

 # Project1-Among-us-game
-The game about 2 of "Among-us" characters, chasing the imposter.
+The game about 2 of "Among-us" characters, you chasing the imposter.